Nyinkka Nyunyu is an initiative of the Julalikari Council Aboriginal Corporation.

 Nathaniel is the amazing grounds keeper for the centre.
 He is a local man and we love having him on the team.

 Caz ‘mumma roo’

 Our local wildlife expert Caz is often seen feeding little joeys with milk or being a friendly face at the front desk of Nyinkka Nyunyu.
-She has lots of knowledge about the different local artists and will help guide you through our shop.
+She is well versed in the history of the region, can share many anecdotal insights and knows many of the local artists.
+Cazz is the public liaison officer for Nyinkka Nyunyu and will help inform and guide you through our shop.
+She is also a talented healer and volunteers with the local vet as an assistant in Surgery.
 (Bella is the superstar pictured above).

 Erica is the coordinator of Nyinkka Nyunyu and loves facilitating the amazing talent of the team.
 She is an artist, curator and researcher who has been working in the Aboriginal art Industry for 30 years.
 She’s been with Nyinkka since early 2019.

 Born in Alice Springs in 1991, Dion Beasley is an Alywarr artist from the remote community of Owairtilla, also known as Canteen Creek.
 Dion spent many of his early years living in remote communities in the Barkly region of the Northern Territory before relocating to Tennant Creek.
 Being profoundly deaf Dion has experienced many challenges throughout his life but has developed a great passion for drawing, which has served as a means of communication with others.
 Dion is well known for his Cheeky Dogs brand.
 You can enjoy his many books, Cheeky Dog Plush toys and other merchandise.
 Read more